friaes/ASA/README.md

-# Projects for the ASA course
+# Projects ASA (Analysis and Synthesis of Algorithms)